psyklopp/AdityaBhardwaj-dev/content/links.md

 Here I will share the links of my other social media profiles or online presence.

-The primary one being [Dezible](https://dezible.com), my new website where I plan to include articles geared towards a certification.
-My main focus is Blue-team i.e. Defensive security.
+The primary one being [Dezible](https://dezible.com), my project where I want to share presentations on academic research.
+The focus being advancements in cybersecurity + AI field.

 I also DJ sometimes and normally post my mixes on YouTube but here's my Soundcloud page: [Psyklopp - Soundcloud](https://soundcloud.com/psyklopp)